 As part of US EPA's PBDEs Action Plan (2009), US EPA's Design for the Environment program was tasked with identifying and comparing potential alternative flame-retardant substances to decaBDE in terms of human health and environmental risk.
-In January 29, 2014, the US EPA released the final An Alternatives Assessment for the Flame Retardant Decabromodiphenyl Ether (DecaBDE), in which 29 potentially functional and viable alternatives to decaBDE were evaluated (US EPA, 2014a).
+In January 29, 2014, the US EPA released the final An Alternatives Assessment for the Flame Retardant Decabromodiphenyl Ether, in which 29 potentially functional and viable alternatives to decaBDE were evaluated (US EPA, 2014a).
 The study examined three main types of flame retardant: halogenated (including brominated compounds), phosphorus/nitrogen-based, and inorganic.

-However, some alternatives to PBDEs have already begun to be detected in environmental samples.
-Atmospheric concentrations of tetrabromobenzoate (TBB) and tetrabromophthalate (TBPH) have been increasing in the Great Lakes area, another alternative (tetrabromobisphenol-A) has been identified as bioaccumulating in the Herring Gull food chain, and other brominated and organophosphate ester flame retardants have been detected in Great Lakes water (Liu et al., 2016).
-Shunthirasingham et al. (2018) also found that emerging halogenated flame retardants (HFRs) allyl 2,4,6-tribromophenyl ether (TBP-AE), hexabromobenzene (HBBz), pentabromotoluene (PBT), anti-dechlorane plus (anti-DDC-CO) and syndechlorane plus (syn-DDC-CO) were frequently detected in air in the GLB.
+While many of the alternatives to PBDEs had their own historical uses, some have already begun to be detected in environmental samples.
+Atmospheric concentrations of tetrabromobenzoate (TBB) and tetrabromophthalate (TBPH) have been increasing in the Great Lakes area (Liu et al., 2016), another alternative (tetrabromobisphenol-A) has been identified as bioaccumulating in the Herring Gull food chain (Su et al., 2015), and other brominated and organophosphate ester flame retardants have been detected in Great Lakes water (Venier et al., 2014).
+Shunthirasingham et al. (2018) also found that emerging halogenated flame retardants (HFRs) allyl 2,4,6-tribromophenyl ether (TBP-AE), hexabromobenzene (HBBz), pentabromotoluene (PBT), anti-dechlorane plus (anti-DDC-CO) and syndechlorane plus (syn-DDC-CO) were frequently detected in air in the Great Lakes basin.
 The levels of syn-DDC-CO and anti-DDC-CO are decreasing at Point Petre and the levels of other non-PBDE HFRs such as TBP-AE, PBT and HBBz are increasing.

 The toxicity of most alternative flame retardants to PBDEs is unknown (IJC, 2015a).
 The issue and challenges associated with replacement chemicals for PBDEs and their potential to behave like POPs has been raised at the global scale under the Stockholm Convention on POPs (Harner et al., 2015; Daniel et al., 2018).
+Future alternatives assessments may consider whether chemical flame retardants are in fact needed or if other approaches (e.g., product redesign) could be undertaken to meet all or some needs (IJC, 2016; GLWQB, 2017).